Do Go On - 206 - Dungeons and Dragons

 Born in Chicago in 1938, he was the son of Elmina, Emily Posey,

-nicknamed, and Swiss immigrant and former Chicago Symphony Orchestra violinist
+nickname, and Swiss immigrant and former Chicago Symphony Orchestra violinist

-turned suit salesman Ernst Gargax.
+turned suit salesman, Ernst Gygax.

-Oh, Ernst, that's a great name.
+Oh, Ernst's a great name.

-Also Chicago is only a couple hours away from Gary Indiana.
+Also, Chicago is only a couple hours away from Gary, Indiana.

-Wow, who's Gary Cooper been?
+Wow.
+Who's Gary Cooper been?

-Just a famous Hollywood.
 Yes, but who has he been?

-it's a fantastic name.
-Cooper is a sweet surname.
-I feel like we're getting bogged down in some weird
+I feel like we're getting bogged down in some weird details.

-details.
-Yeah, you're both googling Gary Cooper.
-Just move on with the report, David.
-The following
+Just move on with the report, Dave.

-comes from Michael Whitmer's book Empire of Imagination, which is all about
+The following comes from Michael Whitmer's book, Empire of Imagination,

-Gary Gargax, which I think Matt should read now.
+which is all about Gary Gygax, which I think Matt should read now.

 His gang, if it could be called that, numbered about a dozen neighborhood boys.